opdavies/talks/using-laravel-collections-outside-laravel/2017-12-21-nomad-php/slides.md

 ![](images/drupal-issue-1.png)

-^ Maybe 70% of what Laravels' could do.
+^ Maybe 70% of what Laravel's could do.

 ---